zpeng2/zpeng2.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Chemical and Materials Engineering](https://www.ualberta.ca/engineering/chemical-materials-engineering/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html).
 Research in the Peng group focuses on the development of theoretical machinery and high-performance (e.g., CUDA-enabled) computational libraries to study the mechanics of soft and [active matter](https://en.wikipedia.org/wiki/Active_matter).
 The key aim is to bridge the gap between micromechanics of constitutive particles and macroscopic phenomena.

-Before joining UAlberta, I was a postdoctoral fellow in the Chemical Physics Theory Group at the University of Toronto.
 I earned my Ph.D. degree in Chemical Engineering from [Caltech](https://www.caltech.edu/) under the supervision of [John Brady](https://cce.caltech.edu/people/john-f-brady).
-Prior to Caltech, I worked with [Gwynn Elfring](https://soft.mech.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).

 Leveraging the tools of fluid mechanics, nonequilibrium statistical mechanics, applied mathematics, and high-performance computing, we aim to advance our theoretical understanding of the dynamics of soft matter systems.
 Current research topics include transport, microrheology, fluctuations, and collective motion of colloidal (active) matter.